spkg/slog/README.md

 A debug message might involve quite low-level information, such as entering and leaving a function.
 * **Info** for messages that indicate an event of interest, but is not an error condition.
 An example might be logging an info message when a new user signs up for a service.
-This might be useful for counting, but it is not a cause for concern
+This might be useful for counting, but it is not a cause for concern for the dev-ops team.
 * **Warn** for messages that indicate a condition that is not necessarily a cause for concern by the dev-ops team in its own right, but could be a cause for concern if it were to happen on a regular basis.
 An example of a warning message might be an attempt to login with an invalid username/password combination.
 Not a problem